AffinitiQuest/aq-touchpoint-samples/README.md

 ```bash
 vi .env
 ```
-3. Modified the configuration values with the specific for your tenant.
+3. Modify the configuration values with the specifics for your tenant.

 ## Run Server